NHERI-SimCenter/PileGroupTool/README.md

 * position of the ground water table
 * pile stiffness, embedment length, connection type to the pile cap
 * number of piles in the group (one to three piles)
-* the applied horizontal force at the pile cap (push-over analysis)
+* the applied horizontal and vertical forces and moment at the pile cap (push-over analysis)

 ## Presented results include:

-* lateral displacement of all piles
+* axial and lateral displacement of all piles
-* moment and shear diagrams for each
+* moment, shear and force diagrams for each pile
 * vertical soil stresses
 * ultimate strength and stiffness parameters for the employed p-y springs

 ## Technical background:

 The soil-structure system is modeled using a finite-element platform.
 Piles are represented by displacement based beam-column elements.
 Soil-structure interaction is represented laterally by p-y springs and tangentially by t-z springs.
 Spring properties are computed using Hansen's method [1] and recommendations by the American Petroleum Institute (API) [2].
 The Pile-Group Tool constructs a structurally and numerically appropriate finite-element mesh, computes spring properties from soil properties, and places spring elements accordingly.
 The actual simulation employs a Newton-Raphson iterative procedure to solve the governing nonlinear system of equations.

+## Downloads

+* __download a binary version__ of the latest release on https://simcenter.designsafe-ci.org/learning-tools/pile-group-application/
+* __download the source__ of latest release at https://github.com/NHERI-SimCenter/PileGroupTool/releases

+## Software class documentation

+* An (as-yet-incomplete) documentation of the code can be found at: https://nheri-simcenter.github.io/PileGroupTool/docs/index.html
+* view the source on https://github.com/NHERI-SimCenter/PileGroupTool

 # References: